-You can be an indie game developer, a developer at a gargantuan game-design studio, or an “monetization expert” (That’s a sexy title to have, ain’t it?), but no matter who you are, you’re concerned about the best way to monetize your game.
+You can be a developer at a gargantuan game startup, or a monetization expert (That’s a sexy title to have, ain’t it?), but no matter who you are, you’re concerned about the best way to monetize your game.
 A lot of people have developed theories and analyzed ‘strategies’ using graphs that freshly minted MBAs usually love to delve upon.
 While those are actually the basic requirements and you shouldn’t be ignoring them, they do lose out on many aspects of the process that a player goes through while interacting with the aspects of the game that provoke a purchase.

 Here are some simple ideas that came up when, one evening, we brainstormed over a casual discussion on iAP at our studio.
 We hope to provoke some kind of thinking in your mind with these pointers:

 The key is to make players comfortable with the buying experience.
 Asking them to buy with “real money” at the first instance might be a turn off.
 Yes, people are purchasing from your game, but there are many others who haven’t made a single purchase yet.
 The ones that are not used to paying.
 There are tools like “pay with a tweet” that can at least help to drop the initial barrier that people have towards making an IAP.

 In Glu’s Frontline Commando 2, at every stage, you are asked to pay for something or the other.
 The game keeps on prompting repeatedly for upgrading the weapon and the squad members.
 While it’s understood that such a complex game needs to have multiple levels wherein the player can opt for purchases, you can’t just force the player for a purchase this frequently.
 Find the necessary balance for your game!

 Rather, a good way is to entice and not pull.
 For example, a good experience the game (Frontline Commando 2) has created is that of allowing the players to play a level that requires upgraded weapons but prompting them that the upgraded ones shall help clear the level.